Set Up a Management VLAN for OPNsense, a Network Switch, and a Wireless Access Point

 The first step is to create a MGMT VLAN.
 Navigate to the “Interfaces > Other Types > VLAN” page, and click the “+” button to add a new VLAN.

 Select the [LAN] network as the “Parent”.
-In this example, I will use 99 as the “VLAN tag” but you can use whatever value you prefer (it just needs to be used consistently when you follow this guide).
+In this example, I will use 99 as the “VLAN tag”, but you can use whatever value you prefer (it just needs to be used consistently when you follow this guide).
 For the “Description” you may enter something like MGMT.
-Use a name that describes the purpose so you can easily identify it later.
+Use a name that describes the purpose of the VLAN so you can easily identify it later.

 Click the “Save” button.

 On the “Interfaces > Assignments” page, you should see the new VLAN at the bottom of the page.
 Enter a “Description” such as MGMT.
-This description will be used in the left side menu so choose an appropriate name.
+This description will be used in the left side menu so choose the desired name.

 Click the “Add” button.

 You will need to configure the new interface.
 Go to the “Interfaces > [MGMT]” page to enter the configuration.
-Click on “Enable Interface” so the interface will be enabled and “Prevent interface removal” if you wish to make it harder to accidentally delete the interface.
+Click on “Enable Interface” so the interface will be enabled and “Prevent interface removal” if you wish to reduce the likelihood of accidentally deleting the interface.

 For the “IPv4 Configuration Type”, select Static IPv4 from the dropdown.